 So, the macro and the micro, but also the known and the unknown.
 You can’t understand a thing unless you have some idea of what you don’t know.
 Activating prior knowledge is great, but what about present ignorance?
 Otherwise, you have no sense of scale or immediacy.

 But see if there’s room for it in your classroom.
-Instead of a simple KWL chart or pre-test, ask them to discuss, narrate, write about, concept map, or otherwise communicate what they do and don’t know in some larger context.
+Instead of a simple KWL chart or pre-test, ask them to discuss, narrate, write about, concept map, or otherwise communicate what they do and don’t know.

 And then use this pattern yourself.
 Bounce back and forth between the known and the unknown with enthusiasm and purpose, letting students know that it is exactly these kinds of interactions that lead to the kind of understanding that changes lives.

 Because without that kind of self-direction, students will always being following footsteps rather than possibility.